MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

     ![Find environment SRs 1](media/find-SR-1.png "Find environment SRs 1")
 4. From Users + Permissions, select Users
     ![Find environment SRs 2](media/find-SR-2.png "Find environment SRs 2")
 5. Find your user and select their name to bring up their properties.
-There you will see their Security Roles
+There you see their Security Roles
     ![Find environment SRs 3](media/find-SR-3.png "Find environment SRs 3")

 ## Import a Flow

-Sometimes we will ship a one off flow to use in order to patch an issue.
-The first thing you will need to do when we offer these is to import the flow.
+Sometimes we ship a one off flow to use in order to patch an issue.
+The first thing you need to do when we offer these is to import the flow.
 Here is how to import flows.

 1. Go to [https://make.powerautomate.com/](https://make.powerautomate.com/)
 1. Select your target environment.
 For us that will typically be our CoE Environment.